 Meet Joe Beck

-He's America's Unlicensed Private Detective - A man who drifts around, roaming the length and breath of the United States, righting wrongs and reaping riches while serving up his own hard brand of vigilante justice to those who deserve it most.
+He's an Outlaw Private Detective - A brutal ex-cop who roams the length and breath of the United States, righting wrongs and reaping riches while serving up his own hard brand of vigilante justice to those who deserve it most.

 - Name - Joe Beck